surfergrl/sgs-gift-guide/testing.md

 #### Testing in the wild

 - Two people tested the app, on a MacBook Pro and an iPhone 14.
+- They tested the GitHub pages version, not the final deployment on Surfergrl.co.uk, which is not complete.
 - They were broadly positive about the gift guide itself.
 - Comments made mostly related to the main site once they were directed into that via a result from the form.
 - Both users found the transition from the app to the main site seamless, and assumed I was asking for the whole site to be tested.
 I feel this shows that the Guide's aesthetic fits the main site well.
 - Comment re. 'see more' opening in the same page will be addressed when the gift guide is in its final home.
-Currently I have products opening in a new tab by design, so that the user can easily go back to the Guide, as the Guide does not work properly on the main site (but will soon).
+Currently I have products opening in a new tab by design, so that the user can easily go back to the Guide.

 ![User test 1](/assets/images/usertest1.png)